alfiecg24/alfiecg24/README.md

 ## 📖 About Me

 ⏰ I've spent the past few weeks looking into the recently-patched CoreTrust vulnerability.
 Although I've not got a PoC (yet), I've released some notes for other researchers [here](https://gist.github.com/alfiecg24/bf91f3cb05254b2f5679d5ccdc4c87ef).
+Currently, I'm working on a MachO parser that will (hopefully) allow for easy exploitation of this bug.

 🎯 My goals at the moment are to continue to expand my knowledge of iOS internals.

 💻 If you want to check out any of my existing projects, check out my GitHub repos - but, as a warning, a lot of them are unfinished!